attention-survey/Efficient_Attention_Survey/README.md

 ---

- Below is a summarization of various approaches in compact attention. 👇
+The Table Below is a summarization of various compact attention approaches. 👇

 ![](./png_figs/table3.png)